Bin-Huang/prray/README.md

 ## Prray

-Use function `p` to convert an array to prray.
+Get a prray from existing array using function `p`

 ```javascript
 const p = require('prray')